michaelherold/activerecord-ksuid/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][travis] the following Ruby versions:
+This library aims to support and is [tested against][actions] the following Ruby versions:

 * Ruby 2.5
 * Ruby 2.6